mantlenetworkio/mantle-tutorial/standard-bridge-custom-token/README.md

-3. Wait the fault challenge period (a short period on Goerli, seven days on the production network) and then finish the withdrawal.
+3. Wait the fault challenge period (a short period on Goerli, currently 7 days(but may be adjusted in the future which can be checked here) on the production network) and then finish the withdrawal.

    ```javascript
    await crossChainMessenger.waitForMessageStatus(withdrawalTx1.hash, mantleSDK.MessageStatus.READY_FOR_RELAY)